 Israel 2006-2009 M.E.D “Oranim College Art Institute ” School of Fine Arts and education, Israel

-Wolf is a realistic painter whose work focus on classical themes such as portraits and still life with a contemporary perspectives to light and the relationship between painting and photography.
+Wolf is a figurative painter whose work focuses on classical themes such as portraits and still life with a contemporary perspective to light and the relationship between painting and photography.
 Presented in numerous exhibitions in Israel and around the world